discord/linked-roles-sample/README.md

-# Discord Verified Role Bot Example
+# Discord Linked Role Bot Example
-This repository contains the documentation and example for a verified role bot.
+This repository contains the documentation and example for a linked role bot.

 ## Creating an App
 The first thing we’ll need to do is create an app.
 Navigate to the [developer dashboard](https://discord.com/developers/applications), then click New Application in the upper right corner.